-Fenton Township 2022 Mosquito Control Program
+Fenton Township 2024 Mosquito Control Program

-Fenton Township has contracted APM Mosquito Control (APM) to provide mosquito control services for 2022.
+Fenton Township has contracted APM Mosquito Control (APM) to provide this service for 2024.
 APM has a field office located in Flint, MI. and administrative offices in Armada, MI.
 APM Mosquito Control specializes in municipal and community-wide mosquito management programs.
 APM has over 30 years of experience in integrated mosquito management.
 This information is being provided to the community as insight to APM's approach for an effective integrated mosquito control program for Fenton Township property owners and residents.
 This information also explains how property owners and residents can assist in this plan.